BensonRen/idlm_Ben/README.md

 Pending to work:
 1. VAE Structure
+2. Random split for the training and testing data points

 ### !!!HUGE BUG DETECTED, SOLVE BELOW POINTS NOW!!!
+1. The logging system is not compatible with the hyper-parameter swiping scheme!!!

 Cool you've fixed all bugs found, congrats!